SharefRRC/Assignment-3.1/README.md

 ## Interest Update

 The Interest Update program is designed to apply interest to multiple customers' accounts based on their current balance.
-It reads account balances from a pipe-delimited file (`account_balances.txt`), calculates the interest earned or charged for each account, updates the balances, and saves the updated data to a CSV file (`updated_balances_FL.csv`).
+It reads account balances from a pipe-delimited file (`account_balances.txt`), calculates the interest earned or charged for each account, updates the balances, and saves the updated data to a CSV file (`updated_balances_SI.csv`).
 The program also prints the updated account balances to the console.